 It's a rare couple who live peaceably with each other 24 hours a day, seven days a week.
 There's a high probability that couples will sometimes be irritable or angry with each other.

 Habits that didn't use to annoy you may suddenly do so one day, and yelling at your partner will be both surprising and hurtful to them.
 Mild annoyance at a habit that your partner is unaware of can quickly escalate into full-blown anger.
-Each person says increasingly hurtful things that may result in long-lasting bitterness and resentment.
+Each person may say increasingly hurtful things that can result in long-lasting bitterness and resentment.

-Premarital education can help couples learn to manage their anger, the importance of not suppressing negative emotions towards each other but instead discussing them positively and knowing when and how to offer an honest apology.
+Premarital education can help couples learn to manage their anger.
+Counseling can teach the importance of not suppressing negative emotions towards each other but rather discussing them positively and knowing when and how to offer an honest apology.

 But what happens when one partner wants to spend more time together and the other less time?
 Does one partner feel neglected and unloved and the other resentful and claustrophobic?